cyanpencil/blog/_posts/2022-08-02-Quick_hack:_trenitalia's_voice_on_the_phone.md

 If you liked this hack, make sure to hit me up and meet me at next year's camp (CCC 2023).
 Expect some even crazier phone hacking shenanigans.
 If you hear some camp-wide trains announcement, you know who's behind them.

+Special credit goes to the "misterious friend" of my roommate's, the one who showed me this in the first place.
+Thank you so much!
+(I still have no clue who he is)